projectsesame/sesame/design/external-authorization-design.md

 ## No Authorization Intermediaries

-In contrast to [#1014](https://github.com/projectsesame/sesame/pull/1014), Contour itself is not in the authorization path.
+In contrast to [#1014](https://github.com/projectsesame/sesame/pull/1014), Sesame itself is not in the authorization path.
 This results in some restrictions (as noted above), and prevents the implementation of very fine-grained authorization (e.g different client authorization protocols per path).
-However, this approach means that the Contour changes are relatively limited.
+However, this approach means that the Sesame changes are relatively limited.
-There is enough API that an external server can still remove any restrictions, but it will not feel like a native part of the Contour API.
+There is enough API that an external server can still remove any restrictions, but it will not feel like a native part of the Sesame API.

 ***Decision:*** Maintainer consensus was that this trade-off is OK.